akeller/akeller.github.io/about.md

 #### Who are you?

-Currently I'm the Analytics Platform Community Manager focused on TAP (Trusted Analytics Platform) and overall AI.
+Currently I'm the Analytics & AI Community Manager.

 Some kind of enterprise-y web developer/designer/UXer fighting for the end users.
+I love helping other developers develop their skills and I want everyone's lives to be more efficient through the help of technology.
 I know enough about security and architecture to ask the hard questions.
+I'm currently dabbling in AI (Machine Learning, Deep Learning) because it reminds me of my undergraduate research in distributed multi agent systems.
+Oh and because its awesome.

 I'm a consumer of the internet and cautiously exploring the internet of things.
 I love open source.

 Oh and I'm a millennial.

+Which is why "Millennial Tech Female" came to be.
+Basically I stuck a bunch of descriptive buzzwords together as a sarcastic jab at myself.
+While I think those words literally describe me, I don't think all the things written on the internet about "millennials" or "tech females" actually describe who I am.
+But I'll let you be the judge of that.

 #### Current employer?